dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The compiler will emit this attribute on the parameter with `scoped` syntax.
 This will only be emitted when the syntax causes the value to differ from its default state.
 For example `scoped out` will cause no attribute to be emitted.

 ### RefSafetyRulesAttribute
-There are several differences in the _ref safety rules_ between C#7.2 and C#11.
+There are several differences in the _ref safe context_ rules between C#7.2 and C#11.
 Any of these differences could result in breaking changes when recompiling with C#11 against references compiled with C#10 or earlier.
 1. unscoped `ref`/`in`/`out` parameters may escape a method invocation as a `ref` field of a `ref struct` in C#11, not in C#7.2
 1. `out` parameters are implicitly scoped in C#11, and unscoped in C#7.2
 1. `ref`/`in` parameters to `ref struct` types are implicitly scoped in C#11, and unscoped in C#7.2

-To reduce the chance of breaking changes when recompiling with C#11, we will update the C#11 compiler to use the ref safety rules _for method invocation_ that _match the rules that were used to analyze the method declaration_.
-Essentially, when analyzing a call to a method compiled with an older compiler, the C#11 compiler will use C#7.2 ref safety rules.
+To reduce the chance of breaking changes when recompiling with C#11, we will update the C#11 compiler to use the ref safe context rules _for method invocation_ that _match the rules that were used to analyze the method declaration_.
+Essentially, when analyzing a call to a method compiled with an older compiler, the C#11 compiler will use C#7.2 ref safe context rules.

 To enable this, the compiler will emit a new `[module: RefSafetyRules(11)]` attribute when the module is compiled with `-langversion:11` or higher or compiled with a corlib containing the feature flag for `ref` fields.

-The argument to the attribute indicates the language version of the _ref safety rules_ used when the module was compiled.
+The argument to the attribute indicates the language version of the _ref safe context_ rules used when the module was compiled.
 The version is currently fixed at `11` regardless of the actual language version passed to the compiler.

-The expectation is that future versions of the compiler will update the ref safety rules and emit attributes with distinct versions.
+The expectation is that future versions of the compiler will update the ref safe context rules and emit attributes with distinct versions.

 If the compiler loads a module that includes a `[module: RefSafetyRules(version)]` _with a `version` other than `11`_, the compiler will report a warning for the unrecognized version if there are any calls to methods declared in that module.